-Flora Sheng is a Statistical Analyst at the RAND Corporation.
-She performs quantitative analysis evaluating effects of policy implementation on health care outcomes among vulnerable population, including Medicare and Medicaid beneficiaries, people with HIV and/or opioid use disorders (OUD).
+Flora Sheng is a statistical analyst at the RAND Corporation.
+She performs quantitative analysis evaluating effects of policy implementation on health care outcomes among vulnerable populations, including Medicare and Medicaid beneficiaries, people with HIV and/or opioid use disorders (OUD).
 She also worked on studies examining the associations between psychological-behavioral-environmental factors associated and adverse health outcomes in early childhood.
 Her statistical skills include multivariate regressions, difference-in-difference analysis, inverse probability weighting, and latent change score modeling.
-She is highly proficient in SAS, STATA and QGIS.
+She is highly proficient in SAS, STATA, and QGIS.

 Prior to joining RAND, she was a senior research analyst at Virginia Commonwealth University (VCU) and served as a consultant at The Global Fund to Fight AIDS, Tuberculosis, and Malaria.
 Sheng earned her M.B.B.S. degree from West-China Medical College and M.P.H. degree from Tulane University.